lightly-ai/lightly/docs/source/getting_started/platform.rst

 **Mount S3 as a drive**

-Please follow official guidance or for Linux and MacOS use `s3fs-fuse <https://github.com/s3fs-fuse/s3fs-fuse>`_
+For Linux and MacOS we recommend using `s3fs-fuse <https://github.com/s3fs-fuse/s3fs-fuse>`_ to mount S3 buckets to a local file storage.
+You can have a look at our step-by-step guide: :ref:`ref-docker-integration-s3fs-fuse`.

 Uploading your data
 ^^^^^^^^^^^^^^^^^^^^^^